nginx/unit-docs/source/howto/reviewboard.rst

           "applications": {
               "rb": {
                   "type": "python 2",
-                  "path": ":nxt_ph:`/path/to/app/htdocs/ <Path to the WSGI module; use a real path in your configuration>`", "module": ":nxt_hint:`wsgi <WSGI module basename with extension omitted>`" }
+                  "path": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`htdocs/", "module": ":nxt_hint:`wsgi <WSGI module basename with extension omitted>`" }
           }